HYTOT/HYTOT.github.io/src/presentations/5to6/draft.md

 We need to show our health code, cooperate to fill out investigations and make an appointment for vaccination, so our government affairs service becomes more intelligent.

 ## impacts
-Consequently, based on the above content, we've seen positive impacts of mini-programs.
+Consequently, based on the above content, we've seen many superiorities of mini-programs.
 For individuals, they absolutely bring us more high-tech services.
 For enterprises, they definitely save the developing cost and provide new opportunities.
 For WeChat themselves, they rapidly boost WeChat users and expand the whole technical ecosystem.